 For more details about the axiomatically correct and stock-flow consistent price, profit, money and market theory see (2015).

 Conclusion: Orthodoxy is a failed approach.
 Constructive Heterodoxy goes beyond debunking and dead-horse beating.
 The paradigm shift consists in the move from microfoundations to macrofoundations.
-The correct macrofoundations are given with the structural axioms A1 to A3.
+The correct macrofoundations are given with the structural axioms (A1) to (A3).
 Strictly speaking, current economics consists of Constructive Heterodoxy (#7).
-Orthodoxy and traditional Heterodoxy is manifest scientific garbage.
+Orthodoxy and traditional Heterodoxy and Keen's advanced heterodox approach is manifest scientific garbage.

 Kakarot-Handtke, E. (2013).
 Confused Confusers: How to Stop Thinking Like an Economist and Start Thinking Like a Scientist.
 SSRN Working Paper Series, 2207598: 1–16.
 URL